Eric Scott Patterson

 In his second year as a professional player, Patterson started at AA and hit .263/.330/.408 in 121 games for the West Tenn Diamond Jaxx with 9 triples and 38 steals in 50 tries.
 He also spent 17 games in AAA with the Iowa Cubs, where his batting line was .358/.395/.493 with 8 steals in 8 tries and 14 runs.
 Patterson led Chicago farmhands in runs (95) and tied for the lead in triples (11).
 He tied Callix Crabbe for the most putouts (237) in the Southern League.
 Baseball America rated him the #17 prospect in his league once more, between Mitch Talbot and Juan Salas.
 Patterson also played in the 2006 Futures Game, going 0 for 1 as Howie Kendrick's backup on the USA squad.
 Patterson spent the fall with the Mesa Solar Sox and hit .345/~.411/.460 with 15 stolen bases in the team's 31 games.
 He was 7th in the Arizona Fall League in average, right ahead of Trevor Crowe and Troy Tulowitzki and was ranked the league's 20th-best prospect by Baseball America.
 Eric led the AFL in steals and was second in runs; his 27 were two shy of Ben Zobrist's 29.

 Patterson played a few games with the Cubs during interleague play in 2008.
-Patterson was dealt to the Oakland Athletics in July 2008 along with Matt Murton, Sean Gallagher, and prospect Josh Donaldson in exchange for Rich Harden and Chad Gaudin.
+Patterson was dealt to the Oakland Athletics in July of that year along with Matt Murton, Sean Gallagher and prospect Josh Donaldson in exchange for Rich Harden and Chad Gaudin.
 He played a career high 90 games in 2010, split between Oakland and the Boston Red Sox, and saw his last big league time with the San Diego Padres in 2011.